mebubo/gpted/README.md

 ![](img/GPTed.jpeg)

-What I want to cover:
-- The original blog post
-- Improvements that I wanted to make:
-	- In addition to highlighting low-probability words, show replacement suggestions that are more likely
-	- Operate at the level of whole words, not tokens
-- Justification for using a local model
-	- Limitations of the logprobs returned by the APIs
-- Main parts of the project
-	- Combining tokens into words to get the probabilities of whole words
-	- The batched multi-token expansion with probability budget
-	- Testable abstract implementation

 This post describes my attempt to build an improved version of GPTed from https://vgel.me/posts/gpted-launch/ and what I learned from it.

 Here is what has been done in the original GPTed:
-- Use logprobs returned by the OpenAI API (in particular, the /v1/completions legacy api https://platform.openai.com/docs/api-reference/completions) for tokens _in the existing text_ (as opposed to generated text) to detect the tokens the model is surprised by
+- Use logprobs returned by the OpenAI API (in particular, the [legacy /v1/completions API](https://platform.openai.com/docs/api-reference/completions)) for tokens _in the existing text_ (as opposed to generated text) to detect the tokens the model is surprised by
 - Provide a basic text editing UI that has a mode in which the tokens with a logprob below a given threshold are highlighted.
 Not all highlighted tokens are necessarily a mistake, but the idea is that it may be worth checking that a low-probability token is indeed intended.

 Here are the improvements that I wanted to make:
-- Operate at the word level, instead of token level, to compute the log prob of whole words even if they are mutli-token, and to highlight whole words
+- Operate at the word level, instead of token level, to compute the logprobs of whole words even if they are mutli-token, and to highlight whole words
 - Propose replacement words for the highlighted words
 	- Specifically, words with probability higher than the flagging threshold

 ### On logprobs in OpenAI API

-The original GPTed project relied on the 2 features in the legacy OpenAI /v1/completions API:
+The original GPTed project relied on the 2 features in the [legacy OpenAI /v1/completions API](https://platform.openai.com/docs/api-reference/completions):

 > logprobs: Include the log probabilities on the `logprobs` most likely output tokens, as well the chosen tokens.
 For example, if `logprobs` is 5, the API will return a list of the 5 most likely tokens.
 The API will always return the `logprob` of the sampled token, so there may be up to `logprobs+1` elements in the response.
 The maximum value for `logprobs` is 5.

 > echo: Echo back the prompt in addition to the completion

-The echo parameter doesn't exist anymore in the modern chat completions API /v1/chat/completions, making it impossible to get logprobs for an existing text (as opposed to generated text).
-The legacy completions API is not available for modern models like GPT4 (FIXME verify this claim).
+The echo parameter doesn't exist anymore in the [modern /v1/chat/completions API](https://platform.openai.com/docs/api-reference/chat), making it impossible to get logprobs for an existing text (as opposed to generated text).
+The legacy completions API is [not available](https://platform.openai.com/docs/models#model-endpoint-compatibility) for modern models like GPT4.

-Also, the limit of 5 for the number of logprobs is also quite limiting: there may well be more than 5 tokens above the threshold, and I would like to be able to take all of them into account.
+Also, the maximum of 5 for the number of logprobs is also quite limiting: there may well be more than 5 tokens above the threshold, and I would like to be able to take all of them into account.

-Also, the case of multi-token words meant that it would be convenient to use batching, which is not available over the OpenAI API.
+Moreover, the case of multi-token words meant that it would be convenient to use batching, which is not available over the OpenAI API.
 For the above 3 reasons, I decided to switch to using local models.

 ### Local models with huggingface transformers